dbrainio/wrappa/README.md

 **json**

 This one is tricky.
 If you need to create JSON api, provide this key.
-It means, that you need to take additional argument in predict model `json`.
+It means, that you need to take additional argument in predict model `as_json`.
 If it's true, return valid JSON, if false, return values appropriate for your output specification.
 You can return anything you like ignoring any other specification.